 - Hotel Lohspeicher – A 3-star boutique hotel in a rustic historical building with 10 rooms and a gourmet restaurant located not far from the main square.

-- Hotel Ravene – This 8-room hotel is in a recently renovated historical property and is conveniently located near the train station.
+- Hotel Ravene – This 8-room hotel is in a renovated historical property and is conveniently located near the train station.

 - Moselromantik-Hotel THUL – This 3-star hotel offers 23 rooms and features a rooftop terrace, massage services, a restaurant, and a sauna.